Skip to main content

 • Relationship Mapping: Link people to companies and track team structures

-• List Management: Organize contacts into targeted lists
+• List Management: Organize contacts into targeted lists for campaigns

 • Data Enrichment: Update records with additional information from external sources